(From page 13 of the Policies and Procedures v.15.0.)

 Norwescon strives to provide a safe and welcoming space for persons of all descriptions.
 Everyone should be able to have a great time, in their own way, at the convention—but not at the expense of others.
 As a community, we insist on behavior that respects the autonomy of each individual member.

-Harassment during the year may be reported to the Personnel executive, the person’s immediate supervisor, or the chair or vice chair.
-At the convention, reports of harassment are handled by convention security or the Personnel executive.
+Harassment during the year may be reported to the Personnel Exec, the person’s immediate supervisor, or the chair or vice chair.
+At the convention, reports of harassment are handled by convention security or the Personnel Exec.
 Any staff member wearing a convention badge may receive a report of harassment.
-It is each staff member’s responsibility to treat a person making such a report with respect, and to offer to accompany the person to convention security or the Personnel executive.
-The Personnel executive may designate a person to receive reports of harassment on his or her behalf.
+It is each staff member’s responsibility to treat a person making such a report with respect, and to offer to accompany the person to convention security or the Personnel Exec.
+The Personnel Exec may designate a person to receive reports of harassment on his or her behalf.

 Violations of this policy may lead to a range of consequences based on the circumstances, from a warning to more serious steps, such as revocation of convention membership or banning from future conventions.